Colleges by Location

 The college also offers numerous opportunities for professional development and networking.
 It has strong connections with maritime companies, government organizations, and industry professionals.
 Students have the chance to engage in internships, cooperative education programs, and participate in career fairs and job placement services.
 With its dedicated faculty, state-of-the-art facilities, and comprehensive programs, SUNY Maritime College aims to prepare students for success in the ever-evolving maritime industry.

-Located in Throggs Neck, NY and set in an urban environment, State University of New York Maritime College is a public comprehensive higher education institution.
-This institution follows a semester-based calendar.
+State University of New York Maritime College is a public comprehensive higher education institution located in Throggs Neck, NY and set in an urban environment.
+This school follows a semester-based calendar.
 It has an acceptance rate of 72%.
 The freshman retention rate at State University of New York Maritime College is 82.3% and the six-year graduation rate is 66%.

-Here are some current data on important things to consider about State University of New York Maritime College.
+Here are some vital information on important things to consider about State University of New York Maritime College.

 Quick Facts